Buttle UK Quality Mark

 Customer Service Excellence

-In December 2012 our Information Services department, consisting of IT Services and the Library, was awarded the Customer Service Excellence Standard.
+In December 2012 and 2013, our Information Services department, consisting of IT Services and the Library, was awarded the Customer Service Excellence Standard.
 We are the first University Information Services department in Scotland to achieve this award.

 The Customer Service Excellence Standard tests the areas that research has indicated are important for customers in great depth, with particular focus on delivery, timeliness, information, professionalism and staff attitude.
 There is also an emphasis placed on developing customer insight, understanding users' experience and robust measurement of service satisfaction.